juju/docs/src/en/charms-destroy.md

 ## Detach vs Remove vs Destroy vs Kill

 In Juju, there is a distinction between the similar sounding terms "detach", "remove", "destroy", and "kill".
-These terms are used consistently and are also ordered such that their meaning or effect increases in extent or severity.
+These terms are ordered such that their effect increases in severity:

- - *Detach* means to decouple a resource from a logical entity (such as an application) within the model.
-The resource will remain available in the model for later access with Juju, and underlying cloud resources used by it also remain in place.
+ - *Detach* means to decouple a resource from a logical entity (such as an application).
+The resource will remain available in the model and underlying cloud resources used by it also remain in place.

  - *Remove* means to cleanly remove a single logical entity from the model.
    This is a destructive process, meaning the entity will no longer be available via Juju, and any underlying cloud resources used by it will be freed (however, this can often be overridden on a case-by-case basis to leave the underlying cloud resources in place).

- - *Destroy* means to cleanly tear down an entire model, or even an entire controller, along with everything in it.
-There are some safe-guards to help avoid accidentally destroying models that are in use, but this is inherently a destructive process.
+ - *Destroy* means to cleanly tear down a model or a controller, along with everything within these entities.
+This is inherently a destructive process.

  - *Kill* means to forcibly tear down an entire controller, along with everything in it.
-This is a very destructive process and is reserved for cleaning up resources used by broken or otherwise unresponsive controllers.
+This is a destructive process and is reserved for cleaning up resources used by broken or otherwise unresponsive controllers.
 It is also recommended to manually check the backing cloud to ensure that all resources were found and cleaned up.

 ## Removing applications